Acceleron66/CitrusOS/README.md

 # CitrusOS
-A custom operating system based off Debian Linux
+CitrusOS is a custom subsystem for Windows that is based of Debian Linux.
+You can download it in Citrus.tar.